-☑ Quarterly report p ursuant to Section 13 or15(d) of t For the quarterly period ended exchange Act of 1934 on report pursuant to Section 13 r the transition period from Commission File Number er: 0-9376 VATIVE FOOD H , INC. (Exact Name of Registrant as Spec ified in its Charter) Florida (State or Other Jurisdiction of Incorporatio n or Organization) I) 20-1167761 RS Employer I.D.
-No.) 28411 Race Track Bonita Springs, Florid (Address of Principal Execu a 34135 ((239) 596-0204 Registrant's Telephone Number, In cluding Area Code) (Former name , former address and former fiscal year, if changed sinc e last report) Securities registered pursuant to Section 12(b) of the ne Act: None.
-Title of each class N/A Trading Symbol(s) Name of each exchange on which registered N/A Indicate by check mark whether the registrant: (1) during the preceding 12 months (or for such shor requirements for the past 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the registrant has Regulation S-T (§232.405 of this chapter) during the YES \boxtimes NO \square Indicate by check mark whether the registrant is a emerging growth company.
-See the definitions company" in Rule 12b-2 of the Exchange Act.
-(Check One): Large Accelerated filer □ Non-accelerated filer □ Emerging growth company □ elerated filer ller reporting compa □ iny ⊠ If an emerging growth company, indicate by check or revised financial accounting standards provided led transition period for complying with any new Indicate by check mark whether the registrant is a s hell company (as defined in Regul ation 12b-2 of the Ex schange Act): YES □ NO ⊠ State the number of shares outstanding of each of the stock outstanding as of May 21, 2021. ne issuer's classes of common stoc к, as of the latest pra cticable date: 35,657,734 shares of common
+Quarterly report pursuant to Section 13 or15(d) of the Securities and Exchange Act of 1934 For the quarterly period ended June 30, 2021

+□ Transition report pursuant to Section 13 or 15(d) of the Exchange Act For the transition period from to

+> Commission File Number: 0-9376

+INNOVATIVE FOOD HOLDINGS, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Florida

+(State or Other Jurisdiction of Incorporation or Organization)

+28411 Race Track Rd.

+Bonita Springs, Florida 34135 (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act: None.

+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+YES 🗵 NO 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+(Check One): Large Accelerated filer \Box Non-accelerated filer \Box Emerging growth company \Box

+Accelerated filer Smaller reporting company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Regulation 12b-2 of the Exchange Act): YES \Box NO \boxtimes

+State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 35,963,049 shares of common stock outstanding as of August 23, 2021.

+(IRS Employer I.D.
+No.)